Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/swfoptions/setlogoimagebytes/_index.md

 ---
 title: setLogoImageBytes
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/swfoptions/setlogoimagebytes/
+url: /php-java/aspose.slides/swfoptions/setlogoimagebytes/
 ---

-## setLogoImageBytes(byte[] value)  function
+## setLogoImageBytes(byte[] value)  method

  Image that will be displayed as logo in the top right corner of the viewer.
  Image should be 32x64 pixels PNG image, otherwise logo can be displayed improperly.

+### Returns
+void

 ---